shabin5785/Udemy-React/React_2.md

 - pass value to components using properties in jsx tag.. like props in html tags.. color, size width etc

 - fn based, props are passed as arguments.
 In class based, props are avaialbel in any method as this.props. passing data is same in both cases

+- map is the best way to iterate